xlladdins/xll/README.md

 To determine the approriate arguments for a function number see the [Excel 4 Macro documentaton](https://github.com/xlladdins/xll/blob/master/docs/Excel4Macros/README.md)

-Function numbers starting with `xlf` are __f__&zwnj;unctions and can only be called from add-in functions.
+Function numbers starting with `xlf` are __f__&zwnj;unctions and can be called from add-in functions.
 Function numbers starting with `xlc` are ma&zwnj;__c__&zwnj;ros and can only be called from add-in macros.
-The following characters, converted to uppercase, are the names used in the documentation.
+Functions are not allowed to have side-effects, they must be purely functional.
+Macros can only have side-effects, they take no arguments and return `TRUE` if they run successfully and `FALSE` if not.

 [Some](https://docs.microsoft.com/en-us/office/client-developer/excel/c-api-functions-that-can-be-called-only-from-a-dll-or-xll)
 function numbers are special to the C API.